drshahizan/learn-github/exercise/HPDP/ngzxing/Exercise1.md

 # Introduction

-Hello, I'm [Your Name], a dedicated and driven Bachelor's Data Engineering student at University Teknology Malaysia.
+Hello, I'm Ng Zi Xing, a dedicated and driven Bachelor's Data Engineering student at University Teknology Malaysia.
 My journey into the world of data engineering and analysis is a testament to my unwavering passion for exploring the profound potential of big data to construct intelligent solutions that transform the way we interact with information and make decisions.

 ## The Journey So Far